qdrvm/kagome/core/storage/trie_pruner/design.md

 Insertion: remove new nodes from the list of deleted nodes using index.

 Deletion: add deleted nodes to the list.
+Requires full traversal of deleted sub-trees.

 Clear prefix: add all deleted nodes to the list.